 Top TEN #10 – Be the Challenger

 If you’ve not read The Challenger Sale by Dixon and Adamson, I highly recommend it.
-Not since Neil Rackham’s SPIN Selling have I come across a comparable book on sales.
-Given that its origins are from the previous financial crisis, it’s more relevant today than when it was published in 2011.
+Not since Neil Rackham’s SPIN Selling have I come across as impactful a book on sales.
+Given that its origins are from the previous financial crisis, I think it’s more relevant today than when published in 2011.

 - Method: The Challenger approach is not about what we’re selling but how we’re selling.
 It’s solution selling but in a different way: a combination of what the authors call commercial teaching and constructive tension.